ls92yappi/aoc2024/day13/README.md

 Using the corrected prize coordinates, figure out how to win as many prizes as possible.
 What is the fewest tokens you would have to spend to win all possible prizes?
 ```

-## Implementation ##

-Run Day 13 Part 1 with `solve 1`.
-Spent an hour just getting the regexp type conversions right to actually use the regex which was obvious at the beginning.
-Solving this in Perl would have taken an hour less from that alone, since the language natively handles regex in a non-psychotic fashion, where you're not constasntly typecasting into []byte and strings from []byte.
-The logic and the math was easy, the regular expression usage (not the regex formulation) in Go was hard.
-Should have just used Cut()/Split() and called it a day.

-Run Day 13 Part 2 with `solve 2`.
-Just a pinch of algebra to solve, then verify candidates are diophantine (integer coefficients).
-Easy peasy, given Part 1's regular expression parsing.